Prince Revealed His Genius in Early Interview

 It was rather early in his rise to fame, can’t pinpoint exactly, sometime in between the releases of his third album Dirty Mind in October 1980 and Controversy a year later.
 I was the staff writer for Prince’s publicity firm, The Howard Bloom Organization, a pioneering indie music PR shop whose head/namesake was a brilliant if also obsessive master at fostering public personae in the music biz.

 Howard worked very closely with me on the bio that accompanied the release of Dirty Mind.
-He’d done an extensive, in-depth interview with Prince that I used, and that bio set the image for the artist and the outline of his life story, details of which would later be utilized in the movie Purple Rain.
+He’d done an extensive, in-depth interview with Prince that I used, and that bio set the image for the artist, who was born on June 7, 1958, and the outline of his life story, details of which would later be utilized in the movie Purple Rain.

 We also used the stories from his youth and teens that led to his signing with Warner Bros.
 Records as a 19-year-old musical wunderkind to send out what were called “canned features” to African-American weekly newspapers across the country.
 They readily ran such material on Black musical artists.